Pennsylvania Department of Health

 D-Wing

-Based on a Medicare/Medicaid Recertification Survey completed on March 25, 2025, it was determined that The Ball Pavilion was not in compliance with the following requirements of the Life Safety Code for a new health care occupancy.
+Based on an Onsite Revisit to a Medicare/Medicaid Recertification Survey completed on March 25, 2025, it was determined that The Ball Pavilion was in substantial compliance with the requirements of the Life Safety Code for a new health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

 This is a one-story, Type V (111), protected, wood frame building, that is fully sprinklered.